The Paul Law Firm P.C.

 Claim Type What It Covers

-Workers’ Compensation Medical care, partial wage replacement
+Workers’ Compensation Medical care and partial wage replacement

 Common Examples of Cross-Over Accidents